tekHudson/intercom-takehome/README.md

     - You can use the first formula from this Wikipedia article to calculate distance.
 Don't forget,  you'll need to convert degrees to radians.
     - The GPS coordinates for our Dublin office are 53.3393,-6.2576841.
     - You can find the Customer list here.
+    ⭑ Please don’t forget, your code should be production ready, clean and tested!

 ###### Requirements:
 - You will need ruby (requires version 2.1+)